 FCS 461 - Practicum in Foods, Nutrition, and Dietetics

 Exploration of the dietetics profession, legislative aspects, and impact of public policy on dietetics practice; current reimbursement issues; portfolios, with selected practicum experience within a foods, nutrition, and/or dietetics-related workplace .
-Prerequisite: senior standing; foods, nutrition, and wellness or dietetics major; consent of department chair.
+Prerequisites: senior standing; foods, nutrition, and wellness or dietetics major; consent of department chair.

 FCS 536 - The World of Fashion

 Intensified study in a major fashion market: merchandising, public relations, advertising, and career opportunities.
 May be repeated for a total of six hours.
-Prerequisite: 10 hours in clothing and textiles; or consent of instructor.
+Prerequisites: 10 hours in clothing and textiles; or consent of instructor.

 FCS 585 - Topics in Family & Consumer Sciences